-Because data shared with the public can lag, the data represented in this report reflects the latest data that is currently available.
+Because public data can lag, the data represented in this report reflects the latest, currently available information.
 For some measures, you may see multiple years and an average of those years presented- this is commonly used in smaller populations or with public sources that use surveys and weigh responses to reflect a larger population like a county, state, or nation.